joshuaskelly/brassengine/readme.md

 # Brass Engine

-## Lo-fi cross platform game engine
+## Lo-fi cross-platform game engine

 Brass Engine is a light weight game engine with an emphasis on software rendering using pre-gpu techniques.
 It prioritizes quick iteration, obvious ways to do things, and direct feedback.